← All Neighbourhood Guides

 North vs. South of Lake Shore Boulevard West

 Buyers in Long Branch should understand the north-south divide clearly.
 South of Lake Shore Boulevard West, the streets are closer to the lake, Colonel Samuel Smith Park, and the Waterfront Trail, and carry a meaningful premium for that proximity.
-North of Lake Shore, streets are closer to the QEW and rail corridor, further from the water, and generally more affordable.
+North of Lake Shore, streets are closer to the rail corridor, further from the water, and generally more affordable.
 The character difference between north and south of Lake Shore is more significant than the physical distance suggests.
-Buyers seeking the lakeside Long Branch experience should focus their search south of Lake Shore; buyers optimizing for GO Station access or QEW proximity may find north-of-Lake-Shore streets better suited to their priorities.
+Buyers seeking the lakeside Long Branch experience should focus their search south of Lake Shore; buyers optimizing for GO Station access or Brown's Line highway access may find north-of-Lake-Shore streets better suited to their priorities.

 Original / Bungalow $900K to $1.3M Detached; teardown or renovation candidates